Hyrule Warriors: Age of Calamity: Plot

-Robbie and Purah are captured by Yiga spies while restoring the Guardian's memory, but it escapes with the Sheikah Slate and delivers it to Zelda just as the Calamity arrives.
-With Hyrule Castle besieged and the Sheikah Towers shut down across Hyrule, the Champions are ambushed in their Divine Beasts by Calamity Ganon's Blight Ganons, and King Rhoam seemingly sacrifices himself as Link, Zelda, and Impa escape the Castle.
-The Guardian summons Sidon, Yunobo, Riju, and Teba from the original timeline to assist Mipha, Daruk, Urbosa, and Revali, respectively, buying Link enough time to destroy the Blight Ganons.
+Robbie and Purah are captured by Yiga spies while analyzing Terrako's memory.
+Terrako escapes and reunites with Zelda as the Calamity arrives.
+As Hyrule Castle is besieged and the Sheikah Towers are shut down across Hyrule, the Champions are ambushed in their Divine Beasts by the Blight Ganons, while King Rhoam seemingly sacrifices himself for Link, Zelda, and Impa to escape Hyrule Castle.
+Terrako summons Sidon, Yunobo, Teba, and Riju from the original timeline to assist the Champions, buying Link enough time to destroy the Blight Ganons.
 With the Champions saved and the Divine Beasts restored, they begin to clear the way to Hyrule Castle.
-To stop the timeline from changing, Astor kills many of the Yiga Clan and uses their life force to resurrect the four Blight Ganons, causing Yiga Clan leader Master Kohga and his right-hand-man Sooga to fight back against him.
-In Fort Hateno, Link is cornered by the revived Blights, but Zelda finally awakens her sealing magic to save him, forcing Astor to retreat.
-Master Kohga and the remnants of the Yiga Clan defect to Zelda's side in a bid to seek revenge against Astor, and on the Great Plateau, the group also discovers that King Rhoam survived.
+To stop the timeline from changing, Astor sacrifices many Yiga Clan members to resurrect the Blight Ganons.
+Link is cornered by the Blight Ganons in Fort Hateno, but Zelda awakens her sealing magic to save him.

-After Zelda and King Rhoam reconcile, Purah uses the Sheikah towers to transport all their allies to Hyrule Castle for a full-scale assault against Calamity Ganon.
-Although the Divine Beasts weaken Ganon's spirit form, Astor arrives with Harbinger Ganon, the small Guardian from the current timeline infected with the Malice from the original timeline.
-After being defeated by Link, Zelda, and the Champions, Astor is consumed by Harbinger Ganon, who transforms into Calamity Ganon.
-Calamity Ganon corrupts the little Guardian and turns it against the group, forcing them to destroy it.
-Upon its defeat, Zelda remembers she activated the little Guardian as a child and named it Terrako, but Rhoam took it away so she would focus on her training.
-Zelda and her allies confront Calamity Ganon but are unable to damage him until Terrako uses the last of its strength to self-destruct, weakening Calamity Ganon.
-Now vulnerable, Calamity Ganon is defeated by Link, and Zelda uses her power to permanently seal him away.
+Hyrule's army is bolstered by Kohga and the Yiga Clan's remnants, who seek revenge against Astor, and King Rhoam, who survived using a shield artifact given to him by Zelda.
+Purah uses the Sheikah Towers to transport their allies to Hyrule Castle for a full-scale assault against Ganon's forces.
+Although the Divine Beasts weaken Ganon's spirit form, Harbinger Ganon consumes Astor and becomes Calamity Ganon, who then corrupts Terrako, forcing Link to destroy it; during this time, Zelda remembers she activated Terrako as a child before King Rhoam took it away so she would focus on her training.
+Zelda and her allies confront Ganon, but are unable to damage him until Terrako self-destructs to weaken him, allowing Link to defeat him and Zelda to permanently seal Ganon away.
 The future heroes are returned to their timeline while Link, Zelda, and their allies look out at the now peaceful Hyrule.
 In a secret ending, Purah and Robbie repair Terrako, reuniting Zelda with her friend.